 The tests align with the feature focus and the hosts’ respective reputations.

-Additionally – there is “uptime” (aka whether your server is up or down).
+Additionally – there is “uptime” to consider (aka whether your server is up or down).
 Both guarantee 99.9% uptime, but only SiteGround maintains a public, real-time uptime dashboard.

 SiteGround wins on performance.